-11% in 2022a to 14% in 2022b).
-In KZN, admissions for alcohol use dropped from 31% in 2022a to 29% in 2022b.
-Between 14% (GT) and 40% (CR) of persons accessing AOD treatment services reported alcohol as their primary substance of use.
+The current period saw an increase in Alcohol-related admissions for the CR (from 40% in 2022b to 43% in 2023a) and in KZN (from 29% in 2022b to 36% in 2023a).
+In GT, admissions for alcohol use dropped from 14% in 2022b to 12% in 2023a.
+Between 12% (GT) and 43% (CR) of persons accessing AOD treatment services reported alcohol as their primary substance of use.
 Admission rates for Cannabis remained relatively high for the current period.
-Between 22% (WC) and 33% (NR) of persons attending specialist treatment centres had cannabis as their primary substance of use.
-Decreases were seen for most regions, with the most notable decrease reported for the CR (from 32% in 2022a to 24% in 2022b) and the NR (from 40% in 2022a to 33% in 2022b).
-Only the EC saw a slight increase in cannabis admissions from 26% in the previous period to 27% in the current review period Nationally, cannabis contributed 74% of all admissions among individuals younger than 20 years, remaining unchanged from the previous review period.
-The WC remained the province where Cannabis/Mandrax (Methaqualone) combination (also known as "white pipe") was most often used as a secondary substance (38%), increasing from 22% in the 2022a period.
-The EC (16%) remained the province where cannabis/mandrax was the second most common secondary substance of use.
+Between 23% (WC) and 36% (NR) of persons attending specialist treatment centres had cannabis as their primary substance of use.

+Increases in cannabis use were seen for most regions, with the most notable increase reported for the CR (from 24% in 2022b to 28% in 2023a).
+Nationally, cannabis contributed 78% of all admissions among individuals 18 years and younger, similar to the previous review period.
+The WC remained the province where Cannabis/ Mandrax (Methagualone) combination (also known as "white pipe") was most often used as a secondary substance (36%), decreasing slightly from 38% in the 2022b period.
+GT (16%) remained the province where cannabis/mandrax was the second most common secondary substance of use.

-Crack/Cocaine-related treatment admissions have remained consistent over the past few reporting periods at generally low levels with the national rate unchanged at 3%.
-Regional rates varied between 1% [CR] and 8% [KZN]).
-Crack/cocaine was more often reported as a secondary substance of use in the NR (19%) and KZN (17%).
-Between 3% (CR) and 17% (KZN) of persons in treatment had crack/cocaine substance use as a primary and secondary drug of use.
-Few persons younger than 20 years (<1% nationally) were admitted for crack/cocainerelated problems.
+Crack/Cocaine-related treatment admissions have remained consistently low over the past few reporting periods, with the national rate unchanged at 3%.
+Regional rates varied between 1% [GT] and 11% [KZN].
+Crack/cocaine was more often reported as a secondary substance of use in KZN (24%) and the NR (13%).
+Between 5% (EC, GT and CR) and 23% (KZN) of all persons admitted to treatment used crack/cocaine as a primary or secondary substance of use.
+Few persons 18 years and younger (3% nationally) were admitted for crack/cocaine-related problems.

-Nationally, Heroin/Opiates comprised 18% of all admissions in the July to December 2022 period, remaining consistent with the previous two reporting periods.
-The most notable increases in heroin/opiate use were seen for the WC (12% in 2022a to 18% in 2022b) and the NR (28% in 2022a to 38% in 2022b).
-KZN saw a drop from 21% (2022a) to 19% (2022b).
-Across regions heroin/opiates were mostly smoked (78%).
-In the EC, 40% of persons who had heroin/opiates as their primary substance of use reported injecting the drug.
-Rates for heroin/opiates as a primary and secondary substance of use ranged from <1% (EC) to 49% (NR) in 2022b.
-The average age (31 years) of individuals who have been admitted for heroin/ opiate misuse has remained largely unchanged over the last four (4) reporting periods.
+Nationally, Heroin/Opiates comprised 17% of all admissions for the January to June 2023 period, remaining consistent with the previous two reporting periods.
+The most notable increase in heroin/opiate use were seen for the NR (38% in 2022b to 26% in 2023a) and KZN (19% in 2022b to 14% in 2023a).
+Across regions, heroin/opiates were mostly smoked (80%).
+In the EC, 33% of persons who had heroin/opiates as their primary substance of use reported injecting the drug.
+Rates for heroin/opiates as a primary or secondary substance of use ranged from 1% (EC) to 38% (NR) in the current reporting period.
+The average age (30 years) of individuals who have been admitted for heroin/opiate misuse has largely remained unchanged over the last four (4) reporting periods.

-Treatment admissions for OTC/PRE-medicines as a primary drug of use was reported at 1% for most regions except KZN (8%) and the CR (2%).
-Admissions for OTC/ PRE-medicines increased from 3% (2022a) to 8% (2022b) in KZN.
-Proportions for OTC/PRE-medicine use as both primary and secondary substance ranged between 1% (NR) and 17% (KZN).
-A substantial increase in OTC/PRE-medicine use as a primary and secondary substance was noted for KZN (a 9 percentage point increase).
-During this reporting period n=649 (6%) persons across all sites reported the non-medical use of codeine, decreasing from 9% in the preceding reporting period.
+Treatment admissions for Over the counter/Prescriptionmedicines (OTC/PRE) as a primary drug of use was reported at 1% for most regions except the EC (4%), the CR and KZN (2% respectively).
+Admissions for OTC/PREmedicines increased from 8% (2022b) to 2% (2023a) in KZN.
+Proportions for OTC/PRE-medicine use as primary or secondary substance ranged between 1% (NR) and 7% (KZN).
+During this reporting period, n=743 (6%) persons across all sites reported the non-medical use of codeine, decreasing from 9% in the preceding reporting period.